 Energy storage is an increasingly important part of our electricity system as it allows us to ensure energy is always available even when the sun and wind are not.
 Pumped hydro is the most common and most mature form of this energy storage.

-Dispatchable generation is generation that can be added into the market to balance electricity supply and demand.
-Pumped hydro, including Snowy 2.0, can help us deliver a more reliable energy system, reducing the risk of blackouts and electricity price volatility.
+Dispatchable power can be added into the market to balance electricity supply and demand.
+Pumped hydro, including Snowy 2.0 and Battery of the Nation, can help us deliver a more reliable energy system, reducing the risk of blackouts and electricity price volatility.

-Pumped hydroelectricity (pumped hydro) schemes allow a flexible way of managing our demand for electricity.
-In conventional hydroelectricity generation, water flows from a dam or reservoir where it has been stored and is then channelled through rotating turbines: these turbines then generate power.
+Pumped hydroelectricity schemes are a flexible way of managing our demand for electricity.
+In conventional hydroelectricity generation, water flows from a dam or reservoir where it has been stored and is then channelled through rotating turbines.
+These turbines then generate power.

-Pumped hydro operates on the same principle except that two dams, one higher than the other, work together to create a ‘recycling’ scheme that pumps water into the upper reservoir during off-peak hours.
+Pumped hydro operates on the same principle except that two dams, one higher than the other, work in a cycle that pumps water into the upper reservoir during off-peak hours.
 Potential energy is then stored and generated when it’s needed.

-For example, when prices are cheap but demand is low, water in the low reservoir is pumped to the higher reservoir and the resulting energy sits in the high reservoir until it is needed.
+For example, when prices are cheap but demand is low, water in the low reservoir is pumped to the higher reservoir until it is needed for generation.

 When both prices and demand are high, the water is released back into the lower reservoir—gravity does much of the work, so this energy production is cheap and efficient.